The 60-second read

 Everything else

-Apache-licensed, beats prior open coding models on HumanEval+ and SWE-bench Lite.
+- MISTRALMistral releases a permissive 32B coder — Apache-licensed, beats prior open coding models on HumanEval+ and SWE-bench Lite.#models#opensource

-On-device transcription and synthesis quality jumps materially.
-Real-time voice agents on mobile are now plausible.
+- HUGGING FACEA 7B speech model that runs on a phone — On-device transcription and synthesis quality jumps materially.
+Real-time voice agents on mobile are now plausible.#models#opensource#voice

-Provider-of-GPAI obligations kick in.
-Quick legal-team primer linked.
+- POLITICOEU AI Act: first compliance deadline lands this month — Provider-of-GPAI obligations kick in.
+Quick legal-team primer linked.#policy

-Two YC-backed agent companies pivot from horizontal to vertical.
-Recurring pattern across the cohort.
+- HACKER NEWSThe narrow-vertical agent thesis — Two YC-backed agent companies pivot from horizontal to vertical.
+Recurring pattern across the cohort.#products#agents

-Concrete patterns and anti-patterns.
-If you're making more than ~10 calls per session with shared context, you're probably leaving money on the table.
+- ANTHROPICA practical guide to prompt caching — Concrete patterns and anti-patterns.
+If you're making more than ~10 calls per session with shared context, you're probably leaving money on the table.#infra#tooling